Pakistan Army: Recruitment and training

 In 1991, the department of the army drastically reduced the size of personnel from Punjab, downsizing the army personnel to 63%, and issues acceptable medical waivers interested enlists while encouraging citizens of Khyber-Pakhtunkhwa and Sindh.
 This decision has given a fair chance to every citizen of Pakistan to be part of the Pakistan Army as each district possesses a fixed percentage of seats in all branches of the Army, as per census records.
 By 2003–05, the department of army continued its policy by drastically downsizing the personnel from Punjab to 43–70%.

 The Department of Army has relaxed its recruitment and medical standards in Sindh and Balochistan where the height requirement of 5 feet 4 inches is considered acceptable even with the enlists educational level at eighth grade is acceptable for the waiver; since the army recruiters take responsibility of providing education to 12th grade to the interested enlists from Balochistan and Sindh.
 In Punjab and Khyber-Pakhtunkhwa where the recruitment is popular, the height requirement remains to be at 5 feet 6 inches with minimum education of 10th grade.

-The army has only one bootcamp that is located in Kakul at the Pakistan Military Academy where basic training takes place.
-Such training usually lasts for two years until the cadets are able to meet their graduation requirements from the Academy.
-All the recruits, enlists, and officer candidates have to attend and be trained at the PMA regardless of attending the military schools and colleges in other parts of the country.
+The army cadets undergo training in Kakul at the Pakistan Military Academy where basic training takes place.
+Such training usually lasts for two years until the cadets are able to meet their graduation requirements from the academy.
+All the cadets have to attend and be trained at the PMA regardless of attending the military schools and colleges in other parts of the country.

-Duration wise, it is one of the longest boot camps in the country, and the boot camp training continues for two years until the cadet is being able pass out from the academy, before selecting the college to start the career of their choice in the military.
+Duration wise, it is one of the longest military training period in the country, and the training continues for two years until the cadet is being able pass out from the academy, before selecting the college to start the career of their choice in the military.